Citroën Dyane: Market reaction

 The Dyane was conceived to fill a small niche between the manufacturer's 2CV and Ami models, and in due course to replace the former.
 The 2CV had been developed and, in 1948, launched at a time of austerity and low wages.
 More than twenty years later, with the much more modern Renault 4 selling strongly against the Citroën offerings, it was thought that buyers must be ready for a less aggressively basic approach.
 During the years since 1948 production technology had become more streamlined, as auto-industry wages grew ahead of the overall growth in the French economy, and production of the 2CV was, by the standard of more recent models, a very labour-intensive process.

 During the Dyane's first full year of production, supported by the interest and marketing activity generated by new-car launch, 98,769 Dyanes were produced which meant that it was indeed produced, even at this stage, in greater volumes than the 2CV with just 57,473 cars produced.
 In 1969 the Dyane was again produced at a higher rate, this time with 95,434 units as against 72,044 for the older car.
 However, the 2CV refused to die, and with 121,096 2CVs produced in 1970, the older car was back in front.
 The Dyane soldiered on, with French production rates remaining more than respectable, for more than another decade.
 However, the Dyane's annual volumes would never again beat those of the 2CV.

 Production figures

 These figures indicate that any plans for the Dyane to take over from the 2CV were short-lived.
 These numbers exclude Yugoslavia and Iran production.

 Yugoslavian manufacture

-Tomos began producing Citroën automobiles under license at the Koper plant in 1959, and selling them in the Yugoslavian market.
+Tomos began assembling Citroën automobiles from kits at the Koper plant in 1959, and selling them in the Yugoslavian market.
 The Yugoslavian automobile market was closed, so this joint venture with a local firm allowed Citroën to access the market.

-Locally made vehicles by Tomos included the Ami 8, 2CV6, GS, and Dyane (called the Diana).
-In 1972, Tomos, Iskra, and Citroën formed a new joint venture: Cimos, so cars built in Koper after 1972 are branded Cimos.
-Cimos also sold imported vehicles, the CX and Mehari.
+Locally assembled vehicles (from CKD kits) by Tomos included the Ami 8, 2CV6, GS, and Dyane (called the Diana).
+In 1972, Tomos, Iskra, and Citroën formed a new joint venture: Cimos.
+All cars assembled in Koper after 1972 are from CKD kits and still branded Citroën with the Citroën logo.
+Cimos also sold imported Citroën vehicles, the CX and Mehari.
 The Cimos GS can be distinguished by round headlights.
-Cimos also made Dak and Geri, Dyane-based utility vehicles.
+Cimos also made Dak and Geri, Dyane-based utility vehicles from CKD kits.